Pratighaat (1987 film)

-Made on a low-budget, and no big stars, it went on to become a hit, making Rs.
+Made on a low budget, and with no big stars, it went on to become a hit, making Rs.
 8 crore at the box office.
 It became part of the hat-trick of hit films by N. Chandra, Ankush (1986), Pratighaat and Tezaab (1988).

 Plot

 The film deals with politics-criminal nexus and a college lecturer who takes them on, even after she faces public disrobing.
-She finally takes law in her hand to take revenge of her insult.
+She finally takes the law into her own hands to avenge her insult.